Tomb of Sampsigeramus: Owner

-In the 16th century, Pierre Belon described a monument that was inscribed with the Greek letters of an epitaph of "Caius Cæſar" – which may have made it a cenotaph of Caius Julius Caesar Vipsanianus.
+In the 16th century, Pierre Belon described a monument that was inscribed with the Greek letters of an epitaph of "Caius Cæſar" – which may have made it a cenotaph of Gaius Julius Caesar Vipsanianus.
 It is however believed that Belon misread the inscription from this monument.
 Pietro Della Valle found in the inscription a ΓΑΙΩ ΙΟΥΛΙΩ, but not "Caesar"; later Pococke, who made the first summary drawing of the mausoleum, found that "on the eaſtern side the firſt word is ΓΑΙΟϹ".
 Louis-François Cassas' reproduction of an inscription bearing the name "CAIUS CÆSAR" on plate 23 of Voyage pittoresque de la Syrie, published 1799, is considered to have been a fantasy of the artist.
 In the 19th century, William Henry Waddington copied a Greek inscription said to have belonged to the monument and a copy of the latter by Dr. Skender Effendi (hereafter reproduced with the characters Ε, Ξ and Ω):

 Carlos Chad has given the following translation of the inscription reconstituted by Waddington: "Caius Julius Sampsigéram, de la tribu Fabia, dit Seilas, fils de Caius Julius Alexion, a construit de son vivant ce tombeau, pour lui-même et les siens, l'an 390 [of the Seleucids]", id est in 78 or 79 CE.

 The builder of the mausoleum may have been related to the Emesene dynasty through Gaius Julius Alexion.
 According to Maurice Sartre, the owner's Roman citizenship, attested by his tria nomina, strongly supports relatedness to the royal family.
 The lack of allusion to royal kinship is best explained if the dynasty had been deprived of its kingdom shortly before the mausoleum was built and the said kingdom had been annexed to the Roman province of Syria, which occurred very likely between 72 and the construction of the mausoleum.
 As worded by Kropp, "what the builder was really keen on stressing is that he was a Roman citizen bearing the tria nomina."